aigeroni/Winnie_Bot/README.md

 #### Installation Instructions

 * Clone the Winnie_Bot repository onto your server.
-* Run `npm install` to get package dependencies.
+* Run `docker build .` to get package dependencies.
-* Edit the `config.json` file in Winnie's root directory as follows: {"token": "your bot's token from the previous step", "storageUrl": "location of your MongoDB"}
-* Initialise MongoDB.
+* Set an environment variable with your bot token.
 * Run `bash tz-script.sh` to download the IANA timezone data.
 * Run `node index.js` to initialise Winnie.